For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 33. Horse riding – Horse riding isn't the cheapest hobby in the world, but you should be able to get a beginner's group lesson for around £20 if you shop around.
 Plus, galloping away your worries on a gorgeous horse is a great way to spend the weekend.

 34. Swimming – If you haven't stepped foot in a pool since the last time you went on holiday, how about a trip to the local swimming baths?
 Use Poolfinder to find your nearest pool (including outdoor swimming pools and lidos), grab your swimming costume and get going.
-Whether you want to get fit or just have a splash around, it'll only set you back a few quid.
+Whether you want to get fit or just have a splash around, it'll set you back about £5 – £7.
 Remember to take your student card to try to get a reduced price!

 35. Murder mystery night – Invite some friends around for some immersive murder mystery action!
 You could use a site like Night of Mystery to download your chosen murder drama, get the costumes ready and don't forget to stay in character.
 Alternatively, you can find some unique murder mystery packages on Etsy.
 If you like dressing up and trying your hand at some seriously amateur acting, you'll love this.